xiguayiqiu/GYscan/README-en.md

 ## 📝 Changelog

+### v2.5.4
+New features:
+- **linenum Function ** - Added linenum function, supporting local scanning of targets [including but not limited to]
+- Local file system scan
+- Local directory traversal
+- Local file content reading
+- Local system information acquisition
+- **linux-kernel Functionality ** - Added linux-kernel functionality, supporting local scanning of targets [including but not limited to]
+- Local kernel version acquisition
+- Local vulnerability detection
+Currently, only the Debain system is supported

 ### v2.5.3.1

-**Optimization Function**:  Optimize the issue where cracking a single target in the database module and ftp module does not immediately end when a single target is successfully cracked, and add 'ctrl+C' to organize the context and display the successfully cracked target after multiple targets are successfully cracked
+-**Optimization Function**:  Optimize the issue where cracking a single target in the database module and ftp module does not immediately end when a single target is successfully cracked, and add 'ctrl+C' to organize the context and display the successfully cracked target after multiple targets are successfully cracked

 ### v2.5.2.1